At Berkeley Public Health, a cornerstone of our mission is to develop diverse leaders for professional and research careers.

 In partnership with the Diversity Respect Equity Action Multiculturalism (DREAM) Office, we offer support to the various student groups that are housed within DREAM and CPHPL.
 We have a dedicated graduate-level Student Group Specialist, who serves as a liaison, advisor, and trainer to the board members of student groups, such as Asian & Pacific Islander (API) Women’s Circle, Black Advocates for Equity in Health (BAEH), Borders & Bodies Collective (BBC), Cal Student Assistance for Public Health (Cal STAPH), and the Student Collaborative for Impact Leadership (SCIL).

 The CPHPL Leadership Toolkit

 The CPHPL Leadership Toolkit is a practical “go-to” resource with leadership tools and frameworks that can be applied to be more effective in one’s projects, internships, and jobs.
 The tools provide content in areas of leadership that public health employers and Berkeley Public Health faculty, students, and alumni have identified as essential for success, such as leadership authenticity, building teams, communication, and strategic problem-solving.

-To learn more, visit the CPHPL Toolkit website.
+To learn more, go to the CPHPL Leadership Toolkit page.